ckeditor/ckeditor4/tests/plugins/emoji/manual/dropdown/scrollpagebug.md

 1. Open emoji dropdown.
 2. Click into emoji group.
-### Expected
+### Unexpected
 Page is not scrolled down.
-### Unexpected
+### Expected
 Page scrolls down.
+First emoji in group is selected.